yjh-jy/dsa3101-bank-marketing-group-1/campaign_optimization/README.md

     run docker exec real_time_data python campaign_suggestion.py
    ```

-   run docker exec real_time_data python campaign_suggestion.py  is the main script to test which campaigns to recommend for a particular segment group.
+   run docker exec real_time_data python campaign_suggestion.py

+   campaign_suggestion.py  is the main script to test which campaigns to recommend for a particular segment group.
 All you need to do is to adjust the global variables (INCOME_LEVEL, AGE_RANGE, MEDIA_TYPE)

 ### 3. PostgreSQL Integration

-This project integrates **PostgreSQL** as the primary database for handling customer segments and real-time transactions.
-The setup includes efficient data ingestion, batch processing, and automated updates using triggers and stored functions.
+This project integrates **PostgreSQL** as the primary database for handling engagements.

 The PostgresSQL db can be setup with the provided SQL script (`init_db.sql`).